Binary star: Cataclysmic variables and X-ray binaries

 When a binary system contains a compact object such as a white dwarf, neutron star or black hole, gas from the other (donor) star can accrete onto the compact object.
 This releases gravitational potential energy, causing the gas to become hotter and emit radiation.
 Cataclysmic variable stars, where the compact object is a white dwarf, are examples of such systems.
 In X-ray binaries, the compact object can be either a neutron star or a black hole.
 These binaries are classified as low-mass or high-mass according to the mass of the donor star.
 High-mass X-ray binaries contain a young, early-type, high-mass donor star which transfers mass by its stellar wind, while low-mass X-ray binaries are semidetached binaries in which gas from a late-type donor star or a white dwarf overflows the Roche lobe and falls towards the neutron star or black hole.
 Probably the best known example of an X-ray binary is the high-mass X-ray binary Cygnus X-1.
 In Cygnus X-1, the mass of the unseen companion is estimated to be about nine times that of the Sun, far exceeding the Tolman–Oppenheimer–Volkoff limit for the maximum theoretical mass of a neutron star.
 It is therefore believed to be a black hole; it was the first object for which this was widely believed.

+Orbit

+Orbital elements

+Three-dimensional sketch of the apparent (a) and real (b) orbit of a double star (alpha Centauri).
+Orbital elements Ω, ω, i, and a are indicated; P is the periastron, A the apastron.